 Security of assets

 Establishing the level of protection that different scheme assets would have in the event of fraud, malfeasance or other adverse events is not a straightforward task.
 You may not always be able to definitively establish the extent to which your scheme’s assets are covered.

-There are a range of ways that this could be communicated to members, for example in the annual benefit statement or other regular member communications, or in the annual report and accounts.
-You may choose to describe the range of protections that are applicable to the scheme’s assets, and outline any advice you have received to inform your conclusion.
+There are a range of ways that you can communicate this to members, for example in the annual benefit statement or other regular member communications, or in the annual report and accounts.
+You may choose to describe the range of protections that are applicable to the scheme’s assets and outline any advice you have received to inform your conclusion.

 Appendix 1: Default arrangements

 There are different definitions of ‘default arrangement’ used in legislation, which vary for different legal requirements.
 In this guide, the term means arrangements into which members’ contributions are invested if they do not choose their own investments.
 Schemes being used for automatic enrolment must have at least one default arrangement.
 If your scheme has a diverse membership you might decide that more than one default arrangement is appropriate.